-Stephen J Murphy
+Stephen J. Murphy

 Stephen J. Murphy joined the firm in early 2005 after a successful and rewarding career as a homicide prosecutor working in the Brooklyn District Attorney's Office.
-Mr. Murphy is a lawyer that is best known for his work in the courtroom, now focusing on serious construction accidents and catastrophic personal injury trial work.
+Mr. Murphy is a lawyer who is best known for his work in the courtroom, now focusing on serious construction accidents and catastrophic personal injury trial work.

-- Being named as a "New York Super Lawyer", in 2011, 2012 and 2013, recognizing him as one of the top 5% of lawyers practicing in his field.
+- Being named as a "New York Super Lawyer", in 2011, 2012, 2013, 2014, 2015 and 2016 recognizing him as one of the top 5% of lawyers practicing in the field of personal injury law.

-- Named to the 'Best Lawyers in America,' list in 2013.
+- Named to the 'Best Lawyers in America,' list in 2013, 2014, 2015 & 2016.

 - Named to the Irish Legal 100, recognizing the top Irish American lawyers in the United States in 2013, 2014 and 2015.

 - Recipient of the Frances Pope Memorial Foundation 'Man of the Year Award' in 2010.

 - Named as ‘Volunteer of the Quarter' by The St. Jude Children's Research Hospital.

 Mr. Murphy handles a wide range of cases including labor law and construction accidents, tractor trailer and truck collisions, wrongful death, premises liability, medical malpractice and motor vehicle cases.

 With slightly more than ten years in civil practice, Mr. Murphy already has an extremely impressive body of work, regularly returning verdicts and settlements in excess of a million dollars.
 He has amassed over $200,000,000 in results for his clients during that time period, including well over $40,000,000 in settlements in 2013, 2014 and 2015.
 Mr. Murphy is an attorney that members of the bar, from Brooklyn to Buffalo, frequently consult with on trial matters and refer their most significant cases to.